With roasted cauliflower florets, mild curry, and a touch of Major Grey’s chutney, this creamy Curried Cauliflower Soup is delicious and easy.

-Taking a cue from a vegetarian slow cooker book I bought a few years ago (I love to collect books across different cuisines and disciplines; I’m such a cookbook hog), a little Major Grey’s chutney before puréeing ties everything together and gives the soup a slightly sweet finish.
+- Major Grey’s Chutney.
+Taking a cue from Robin Robertson’s cookbook, Fresh from the Vegetarian Slow Cooker, adding a little Major Grey’s mango chutney before puréeing ties everything together and gives the soup a slightly sweet finish.

-I’ll be honest: I resisted cooking with curry powder for years after a rather traumatic unforgettable restaurant experience in college.
-I’d ordered my first curry dish ever, which was so off the charts on the heat scale, I didn’t think my tastebuds would ever recover.
+I’ll be honest: I resisted cooking with curry powder for years after a rather unforgettable restaurant experience way back in college.
+I’d ordered my first curry dish, and it was so spicy that I couldn’t handle the heat!

 A decade later, I related my tale of woe to a curry-loving friend who insisted that I give the cuisine another try.
 I was skeptical, but tentatively dipped my toes back into the curry waters and was surprised to discover a vast array of powders and pastes available to me.